roman-milk/roman-milk.github.io/a-wife-awoken.md

  Charles breathing heavily, scoops up some of his sperm, feeding into her mouth, forcing his slimy fingers into her mouth, and Sam eats it up greedily, obviously wanting to play her new part as a slut to the hilt.

  What we have just done hits me, and I sink into the sofa, taking a deep breath.
-"Well now, I think we can say that was a fun evening," I laugh, wondering where we will go next now Sam's full sexual nature had been unlocked… Report_Story #1
+"Well now, I think we can say that was a fun evening," I laugh, wondering where we will go next now Sam's full sexual nature had been unlocked…